dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

 <html>
 <h1>Fetching Transactions</h1>

-<p>This tutorial explains how to fetch existing transactions using IRI and the Python IOTA client library, called [PYOTA](https://github.com/iotaledger/iota.lib.py).</p>
+<p>This tutorial explains how to fetch existing transactions using IRI and the Python IOTA client library, called <a href="https://github.com/iotaledger/iota.lib.py">PYOTA</a></p>

 <h2>Prerequisites</h2>